nerdyman/nerdyman/README.md

 # 👋 Heyo, I'm Ricky

-Full-stack developer and purveyor or niche React libraries.
+Full-stack developer and purveyor of niche React libraries.

 ## I Like Working with